 21 And Elijah came to all the people, and said, “How long will you falter between two opinions?
 If the Lord is God, follow Him; but if Baal, follow him.”
 But the people answered him not a word.
-1 Kings 18:21 NKJV
+1 Kings 18:21 (NKJV)

-Here, Elijah was challenging the people of the Northern Kingdom of Israel to make a choice.
-They had been slowly and methodically tempted away from following the Lord who had planted them in that land and provided all they needed to live a good life.
-But the temptations of Baal worship, strongly supported by their leaders, Queen Jezebel and King Ahab, provided a pleasurable and desirable alternative, and one cannot do two opposing things at the same time.
+Here, Elijah was challenging the people of Israel to make a choice.
+They had been slowly and methodically tempted away from following the Lord, who had planted them in that land and provided all that they needed to live a good life.
+But the temptations and pleasures of Baal worship, strongly encouraged and supported by their leaders, Queen Jezebel and King Ahab, provided a desirable alternative to obeying God.
+But one cannot do two opposing things at the same time.

 8 Then the Lord said to Satan, “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”